chenxiunt/chenxiunt.github.io/_projects/SpatialAgent.markdown

 ---
 layout: page
-title: SpatialAgent: A Spatial Crowdsourcing Platform to Assign Spatial Tasks Crowdsourced Workers
+title: SpatialAgent A Spatial Crowdsourcing Platform to Assign Spatial Tasks Crowdsourced Workers
 description: The goal of this project is to design customizable geo-obfuscation to protect workers' location privacy in mobile crowdsourcing.
 img: /assets/img/obfuscation_tree.png
 importance: 2